Essential Rules for Renting a Room in Your House: 12 Things You Need to Know

 • Noting red flags.
 For example, an applicant who has a history of eviction or prompting noise complaints may indicate that they aren’t a suitable tenant.

-Step 7: Draft a solid lease agreement
+Step 7: Draft a solid room rental agreement that complies with local laws

 Now, it’s time to draft a comprehensive lease agreement to protect both you and your tenant.
 Your room rental lease agreement is a legally binding contract that sets the terms of the landlord-tenant relationship.